Pabllo Vittar: 1993–2016: Early life

-When he attracted attention from entrepreneurs in the entertainment field, Phabullo began his musical career professionally, performing in bars and concert halls in Uberlândia and cities of the region.
+When he attracted attention from entrepreneurs in the entertainment field, Phabullo began a professional musical career, performing in bars and concert halls in Uberlândia and cities of the region.
 In this period, Phabullo adopted the stage name of Pabllo Vittar.

 Vittar appeared on TV for the first time in 2014, on a Brazilian talent singing show, performing "I Have Nothing" by Whitney Houston.
-He became famous in the media in 2015 with the success of his music video "Open Bar", a Portuguese-language version of Major Lazer's song "Lean On" with original lyrics, produced by Bonde do Rolê and Omulu.
+The rise to fame in mainstream media came in 2015 with the success of music video "Open Bar", a Portuguese-language version of Major Lazer's song "Lean On" with original lyrics, produced by Bonde do Rolê and Omulu.
 In less than four months, the video reached one million views on YouTube.
-He also released an extended play with the same name, using pop hits' instrumentals with new arrangements and lyrics.
+Vittar also released an extended play with the same name, using pop hits' instrumentals with new arrangements and lyrics.

 Vittar has been featured in songs by international artists such as Major Lazer's "Sua Cara" (with fellow Brazilian singer Anitta).
 The music video was released on 30 July 2017, and reached 10th place on the list of most-viewed online videos in the first 24 hours, with 25 million views.
 The singer also appears on "I Got It", from Charli XCX's fourth mixtape Pop 2.
 Vittar collaborated again with XCX on "Flash Pose", released on 25 July 2019; the single was later included on Vittar's album 111.
 He also got to perform "Flash Pose" at the 2019 MTV Europe Music Awards.

 In 2024, Vittar was featured on the single "Alibi" alongside Iranian-Dutch artist Sevdaliza and French singer-songwriter Yseult.
 The song debuted at number 95 on the Billboard Hot 100, marking Vittar's first entry on the chart and the second entry of a drag queen on the chart in history.

 Artistry

 Musical and vocal style

-Vittar is mainly a pop singer, although his music incorporates other genres.
-His debut studio album Vai Passar Mal mixes pop with elements of electronic music and Brazilian genres such as tecno brega, arrocha, funk carioca, and forró.
-Music critics noted that his second studio album Não Para Não follows a similar formula, mixing Brazilian and international influences.
+Vittar is mainly a pop singer, although her music incorporates other genres.
+Her debut studio album Vai Passar Mal mixes pop with elements of electronic music and Brazilian genres such as tecno brega, arrocha, funk carioca, and forró.
+Music critics noted that her second studio album Não Para Não follows a similar formula, mixing Brazilian and international influences.
 Speaking about the latter album, Vittar explained: "I lived in Santa Izabel do Pará and listened to cumbia, carimbó, tecnobrega and guitarrada.
-In Maranhão, I heard axé and Bahia pagode...
-Pabllo Vittar is all over this album, I cannot go against my origins."
-His lyrics often explore themes such as love, self-confidence, and partying.
+In Maranhão, I heard axé and Bahia pagode… Pabllo Vittar is all over this album, I cannot go against my origins."
+Her lyrics often explore themes such as love, self-confidence, and partying.

 Vittar is a countertenor with 2.3 octaves of vocal extension already exhibited, spanning from flat E in the third octave (E♭3) to G# in the fifth octave (G♯5).
 Sérgio Anders, a singing professor at the State University of Minas Gerais, considers Vittar to have "an infantile voice in an adult male".
 While he views Vittar as a good singer, Anders opines that his technique is not very developed.
 Shannon Sims of The New York Times described Vittar's voice as a "nasal soprano".